-In this article I won’t talk about cats not adopting wet food in their diet or cats that stop eating food altogether.
+In this article, I won’t talk about cats not adopting wet food in their diet or cats that stop eating food altogether.
 It’s about cats that suddenly stop eating their favorite wet food.
-My cat Sophie’s always eaten her dry and wet food everyday with no problems since she was a kitten.
-However, for the past month she’s been eating her healthy dry food normally, but refusing eating her favorite wet food and I have been wasting a lot of it everyday.
+My cat Sophie’s always eaten her dry and wet food every day with no problem since she was a kitten.
+However, for the past month she’s been eating her healthy dry food normally, but refusing to eat her favorite wet food and I have been wasting a lot of it every day.
 That’s why I decided to investigate why she stopped eating her wet food and what to do about it.

 The type of wet food I feed my cat

 I feed my cat Wellness Healthy Indulgence wet food which comes in pouches with several varieties and flavors.
-At the beginning I fed her the Morsels Chicken variety and later I switched to the Gravies Chicken & Turkey variety which I have been feeding her for the last year.
+In the beginning, I fed her the Morsels Chicken variety, and later I switched to the Gravies Chicken & Turkey variety which I have been feeding her for the last year.

 Wet food changes once refrigerated, especially the gravy type

-Cats in the wild eat their prey when is still warm so temperature in the food is important.
+Cats in the wild eat their prey when is still warm so the temperature of the food is important.
 This hasn’t changed and that’s why cats don’t like wet food when it’s too cold.
-Not only that, the texture, consistency and aroma of wet food changes when is stored in the refrigerator.
+Not only that, the texture, consistency, and aroma of wet food change when is stored in the refrigerator.

-- Tip #1: Just warm up the wet food for a few seconds until the consistency is not thick and the aroma gets stronger.
+- Tip #1: Microwave the wet food for about 5 seconds, the consistency won’t be thick and the aroma gets stronger.

 Too long eating the same food

-Just as humans, cats get bored eating the same food for too long.
+Just like humans, cats get bored eating the same food for too long.
 Cats need some change after a long period of time.
-Usually a cat gets bored eating the same food for about a year.
-So if you’ve been feeding your cat the same food over a year and he or she stops eating it, you may want to consider changing the brand or variety.
+Usually, a cat gets bored eating the same food for about a year.
+So if you’ve been feeding your cat the same food for over a year and he or she stops eating it, you may want to consider changing the brand or variety.

 Sometimes not all batches are the same

 Sometimes the same exact wet food has a different consistency (and maybe flavor) when switching to a different batch.
-If you happened to have opened a new batch of can food or pouch and your cat refuses eating it, you may want to consider this possibility.
+If you happened to have opened a new batch of canned food or pouch and your cat refuses to eat it, you may want to consider this possibility.
 Try to get a new can or pouch of wet food and see if this is the case.
 Also, it could be that the formula’s been changed and we don’t even know it.
 This is more unusual but it happens.
 If you have several cats and they all stop eating their regular wet food, most likely the formula has changed.

 Licking only the gravy, leaving the rest?